 Maximum Retry Count

-The monitoring Service of Serverless360 will try to change the status of the monitored entity to the expected state whenever there is a violation.
+The monitoring service of Serverless360 will try to change the status of the monitored resource to the expected state whenever there is a violation.
 If the state is not changed to the required state, the monitoring service will retry to change the state in the next minute.
-The maximum number of retries can be configured while enabling auto correct for an entity in a Threshold Monitor.
+The maximum number of retries can be configured while enabling auto correct for an resource in a Threshold Monitor.

 Enabling Auto Correct

-Auto correct for an entity can be enabled while associating the entity to a Threshold Monitor.
-It can also be edited from the monitoring dashboard of the entity.
-Refer the following illustration to configure auto correct for entities.
+Auto correct for an resource can be enabled while associating the resource to a Threshold Monitor.
+It can also be edited from the monitoring dashboard of the resource.
+Refer the following illustration to configure auto correct for resources.